 Are you already experiencing a change in your job, life, and relationship?
-Are you going through many internal changes?
-Are you wondering who you are and where you’re going?
+Have you been going through many internal changes that have left you wondering who you are and where you’re going?

 What seems to bother most people is a lack of control during times of change.
 Most of us carry assumptions about the nature of life and about ourselves.
 Current reality can collide with the assumptions we make and create a lot of anxiety and pain for us.